 Sesame Place is committed to providing all guests with a safe and enjoyable experience.
-Below you will find an overview of services and facilities available for guests with disabilities who are visiting Sesame Place.
-Please refer to our Accessibility Guide for information pertaining to rides, shows and exhibits.
+Below you will find an overview of services and facilities available for guests with disabilities who are visiting our park.
+Please refer to our Accessibility Guide and our Park FAQs to help plan your visit.
+For your convenience, you may also download and complete the Ride Accessibility Questionnaire before your arrival.
+Please bring your completed questionnaire to The Welcome Center, which is situated just past the turnstiles on the left-hand side, and they will provide a list of rides and attractions personalized just for you.

 Service Animals are welcome at Sesame Place.
 Service Animals are limited to dogs and miniature horses that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Service animals must remain on a leash or in a harness at all times, unless such leash or harness interferes with the service the animal is providing, or the handler is unable to use a leash or harness due to his/her disability.
 The animal also must be housebroken.